PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

   SessionMode = False
 ```

-### How to scan for WiFi availableand inspect results
+### Scanning for WiFi available networks and inspecting results
 To scan for nearby Wi-Fi networks:
 ```
 # connmanctl scan wifi